Workshops on Extremal Trends in Weather (WET Weather)

-Join us in 2019 and 2020 for two Workshops on Extremal Trends in Weather (WET Weather) to discuss the suitability of data and methods for a better understanding of rare and hazardous events in a warming climate.
+Join us in 2022 for our second Workshop on Extremal Trends in Weather (WET Weather) to discuss the suitability of data and methods for a better understanding of rare and hazardous events in a warming climate.

-The most hazardous weather events are by nature rare and one of the greatest challenges for climate researchers is the societal request for information about changes to the frequency and magnitudes of extreme events and consequential risks to communities and the environment in decades to come.
+The most hazardous weather events are, by nature, rare.
+One of the greatest challenges for climate researchers is the societal request for information about changes to the frequency and magnitudes of extreme events and consequential risks to communities and the environment in decades to come.

-In view of the release of the 2018 UK climate projections (the UKCP18), our first workshop, held in Gregynog from 29 April to 1 May 2019, will provide a forum for discussing the suitability of data and methods to answer questions around future extreme events.
+In view of the release of the 2018 UK climate projections (the UKCP18), our second workshop will provide a forum for discussing the suitability of data and methods to answer questions around future extreme events.

 - Gabriele Hegerl (Professor of Climate System Science, University of Edinburgh)